-Yes, most cheese is safe to eat uncooked if it's been made with pasteurized milk.
+Most hard cheeses like cheddar or parmesan are safe to eat uncooked if they've been made with pasteurised milk.

-Yes, pasteurized mozzarella is safe to eat uncooked, but unpasteurized mozzarella needs to be cooked first, for example on a pizza.
+Yes, pasteurised mozzarella is safe to eat uncooked, but unpasteurised mozzarella needs to be cooked first, for example on a pizza.

 Consuming large amounts of caffeine while you're pregnant can affect the growth and development of your unborn baby and can increase the risks of miscarriage.